matt328/triton/README.md

 ### Build Steps

-1. Install the [Vulkan SDK](https://vulkan.lunarg.com/) and make sure the env var `VULKAN_SDK` gets set appropriately on your system
 1. Install [CMake](https://cmake.org/download/).
 Make sure `cmake` is on your path.
 1. For Windows, install [LLVM](https://github.com/llvm/llvm-project/releases/)
 1. For Linux you can probably `sudo apt install llvm`.